 Four players from LSU featured on top 100 ranking in EA Sports' 'College Football 25'

-BATON ROUGE — EA Sports has released its player rankings for the upcoming "College Football 25" and LSU has four players in the top 100, including the second-highest-rated player.
+BATON ROUGE — EA Sports has released its player rankings for the upcoming "College Football 25" and LSU has four players in the top 100, including the second-highest-rated player in the game.

 Left tackle Will Campbell is the second-highest-rated player in the game, behind Michigan cornerback Will Johnson.
 Both players have a 96 overall rating.